Anchor and Windlass Tips for Modern Members | Modern Sailing

 To learn more about your chosen boat's anchor type/weight and rode type/length, go to our Boats & Rates webpage.
 Click on the name of your boat of interest, scroll down past the description, and click "Additional Info."
 You'll see a list of the boat's specifications and equipment, including ground tackle.
 All Modern Sailing yachts in the Gold, Platinum, and Catamaran Fleets are equipped with electric windlasses.
 Silver Fleet yachts Kele, Great Expectations, Kokomo, and Phoenix also have electric windlasses.

-As you fill out the electronic Boat Check-Out Form on your mobile device, be sure to review the “Unique Aspects of this Boat” section.
+As you fill out the electronic Boat Pre-Cruise (Check-Out) Form on your mobile device, be sure to review the “Unique Aspects of this Boat” section.
 Windlass power switches can be tricky to find on some boats, while others require a specific minimum engine RPM to run the windlass.
 If either is the case with your boat, you'll find helpful information in this section of the form.
-After you submit your Boat Check-Out Form, you'll receive a copy of it in your email that you can refer to later.
+After you submit your Pre-Cruise Form, you'll receive a copy of it in your email that you can refer to later.

 On The Boat